StievenW/BDST-function/README.md

-# BDST (Bedrock Dedicated Server Tools)
+# BDST-function (Bedrock Dedicated Server Tools)

-BDST is a Python-based tool designed to help you manage and automate tasks on your Minecraft Bedrock Dedicated Server using RCON.
+BDST-function is a Python-based tool designed to help you manage and automate tasks on your Minecraft Bedrock Dedicated Server using RCON.
 The tool allows you to monitor a folder for `.mcfunction` files, execute the commands within those files on your server, and adjust the command delay between executions using a simple graphical user interface (GUI).

 ## Features